rachitplah/TranslationApp/README.md

 A translation portal that helps effectively translate from one language to other.

 This project aims at developing a language translation portal that helps effectively translate from one language to other with manner of speech and local region in consideration.
 The normal translations are fetched via APIs further appropriate localized translations with manner of speech in consideration are validated and upvoted via community.
-Technologies to be used Flutter, AWS APIs, Empath API etc.
+It is a flutter based project.

 ### Background of this project: